dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 mitigate any issues that may arise.

-During one such exercise, my colleague Bassam Mansoob [@bassam] detected that there were a few instances where a specific Rails Cache ring would be overloaded under very high request rates.
+During one such exercise, my colleague Bassam Mansoob [@bassam] detected that there were a few instances where a specific Rails cache-ring would be overloaded under very high request rates.
 This reflected conditions we had seen in real production incidents.
 Problems were first detected with our higher-level statsd application monitoring: